mmeest/Color-Lines-Game/README.md

 * same time computer will change randomly 3 colors fields on gameboard
 * goal is to get 3 or 4 same field in one line(horizontally, vertically or diagonally)
 * 3 in a row will give 3 points
-* 4 in a row will give 5 points, plus 3 points extra if you add your color to the each end[X000 or 000X] or 6 extra points if you add your color in the middle[0X00 or 00X0]
+* 4 in a row will give 5 points if you add your color to each end[X000 or 000X]
+* 4 in a row will give 8 points if you add your color in the middle[0X00 or 0X00]
-* whoever gets 100 points is the winner
+* whoever gets 100 points first is the winner

+# GOOD LUCK !